crickwang/yifeiwang/index.md

+## INTRODUCTION OF MYSELF

+I am currently an undergraduate student in Uuniversity of California San Diego :)
+Although I'm still a second year student, I do know a lot about machine learnign algorithms!!!!!
+If you want to know more about me, email me @ yiw085@ucsd.edu or call me at (+1) 858-539-6611.
+You may also find me at APT **** @ 3737 Nobel Dr. San Diego, CA, USA, although it is not recommened.
+(I don't think you want to see a room of chaos)

 ## EDUCATION

-UNIVERSITY OF CALIFORNIA SAN DIEGO                                                             9500 Gilman Dr, La Jolla, CA 92093
+UNIVERSITY OF CALIFORNIA SAN DIEGO9500 Gilman Dr, La Jolla, CA 92093
+Sophomore
-Sophomore                                                                                                                                                            09/2020 - 06/2024
+09/2020 - 06/2024

 •	Major: computer science.
 •	GPA: 3.87.
-•	In-depth learning of Python, Java, C, and C++ Language with 8 hours + weekly training experience on multiple code training platforms, including leetcode.
+•	In-depth learning of Python, Java, C, and C++ languages with 8 hours + weekly training experience on code training platforms.
-•	course description:
-o	Advanced Data Structures: sophisticated description of multiple data structures in computer science, including tree, hash, and searching algorithm. o	Using data structures, implement functionalities of the red-black tree, multiway tries, and ternary tree by overriding pre-existing functions and constructing these data structures with the different abstract data types. o	Software engineering: in-depth development of android software o	In-depth learning of data science and data analysis o	Machine learning class that introduces multiple machine learning algorithms. o	Intro to deep learning:  Implementation of A* searching algorithm, Markov decision tree, Monte Carlo simulation, and other deep learning methods.
+•	Advanced Data Structures: sophisticated description of multiple data structures in computer science, including tree, hash, and searching algorithm.
+•	Machine learning class that introduces multiple machine learning algorithms.
+•	Intro to deep learning:  Implementation of A* searching algorithm, Markov decision tree, Monte Carlo simulation, and other deep learning methods.
-•	Mastered data analysis and applied data analysis and python to complete a project, which investigated the abnormality of taxi fares in New York City using different charts, operations on datasets, and comparing multiple datasets simultaneously.
-•	Using linear regression, randomized experiment, sampling, and hypothesis test in data analysis to complete a project investigating whether the concentration of heavy ionic compounds has reached a fatal amount in tea although the project yielded a null result.

 ## EXPERIENCE